Masfout Club

 Masfout Cultural & Sports Club, commonly known as Masfout Club, is a professional football club from Masfut, an exclave of the Emirate of Ajman, United Arab Emirates.
 The club plays in the UAE Division One.

 History

 Masfout joined the UAE Division One in the 2012/13 season.
 Established in 1995, the club is nicknamed “The Snipers” (القناصة).
 They play their home matches at the Masfout Club Stadium, which has a capacity of 3,000 spectators.
 Masfout Club competes in the UAE Division One, having joined the league in the 2012–13 season.
 In the 2022–23 season, they achieved a 4th-place finish under the management of Slavko Matić.
 The club continues to be a significant presence in Emirati football, contributing to the sports culture of the Masfout region.

 Current squad

-As of UAE First Division League:
+As of UAE Second Division League: